nikaided/bstree/README.md

 # what this module is
-- It provides you "Binary Search Tree" data structure.
+It provides you "Binary Search Tree" data structure.

-- It searches, and deletes some data in O(log(N)) time complexity.
+- It inserts, searches, and deletes some data in O(log(N)) time complexity.
 - Also provides the method of searching n-th smallest value, and getting the rank of a value both in O(log(N)) time complexity.

 - RBTree structure is implemented inside.